ConjureLabs/db/README.md

 });
 ```

-All queries will be paused util you pass this config.
+All queries will be paused until you pass this config.

 Internally this repo uses [node-postgres](http://github.com/brianc/node-postgres), so check that out for more configuration options.
 Any config passed to `init()` is pushed directly into a `new Pool(...config)`.